frafish/wizard-blocks/readme.txt

 == Description ==

 A full CRUD for your personal Custom Blocks
+Not Theme related and it works out of the box with any Gutenberg ready theme.
+No bloat included!

+= Effortlessly Build & Manage Gutenberg Blocks =

+This Gutenberg Block Manager simplifies creating, editing, and managing your site blocks.
+Design custom blocks render content, add optional **block attributes**, and organize for a clutter-free workflow.

-= Block manager =
+= Features =

-Create new Block
-Edit Custom Blocks
+- **Build** and Edit Custom blocks
+- Pre-built block **library** (your personal and collective)
+- **Wizard editing** for all block options
-Import zip (plugin or backup)
+- Quick **Import** from zip (plugin or backup)
-Export backup zip
+- **Export** backup zip of all custom blocks

+Perfect for:

+- Content creators
+- Web designers
+- Web agencies

+**Take control of your blocks.**
+Don't reinvent the wheel, reuse your custom blocks across your sites!

 = Compatibility =

-Fully compatible with WP Gutenberg Block standard
+Fully compatible with WP Gutenberg Block standard!
+Once your blocks are generated you can **use them standalone in your theme or plugin**, there is no need to use and maintain this plugin active.

+== Coming SOON: ==

+- Block custom SVG Icon
+- Attributes Visual Editor
+- Block Versioning (with Revision)
+- Add Block Examples
+- Add Block Variations

 = PRO =

-Coming SOON:
-* Attributes Visual Editor
+- Attributes Conditional rules
-* API Controls
+- API Controls (like Roles, Custom Fields, Posts, Users, Terms)
-* Add Block Examples
-* Add Block Variations
-* Move/Install Block into current Theme
+- Move/Install automatically a Block into current Theme Child
-* Import Core and 3rd part plugin blocks
+- Import Core and 3rd part plugin blocks to create you variation
-* Add Block Translations
+- Add/Generate Block Translations
-* Cloud sync
+- Cloud sync (on Personal or Public hub)
-* Block Versioning

-Twig/Timber support
+- Twig/Timber support
-Drupal?

 == Installation ==